 Haunted Hamburger

-Haunted Hamburger is a two-story restaurant with a hip gift shop and great views of Verde Valley.
+The two-story Haunted Hamburger is a fun restaurant with a hip gift shop and great views of Verde Valley.
 Open for lunch and dinner, expect ghostly decor along with greasy burgers and hot dogs.

 Start your meal with deep-fried pickles and end it with huge, shareable desserts.
 This is not the place to skimp on calories!